 - Identifying sexual dysfunction:

-- Association of sexual health with a current problem - eg, anxiety or depression related to a history of sexual abuse.
+- Association of sexual health with a current problem - eg, anxiety or depression related to a history of sexual abuse or to sexual difficulties within a relationship.

 - The physical environment should be welcoming and comfortable but consultations should take place in private and behind soundproofed doors.